The Irish Cleanroom Society and Cleanroom Training

 The Society was set up in 1998 and the Constitution states that a fundamental part of its activity is to "advance the education of the public in matters relating to the practice and science of cleanroom technology and contamination control".

 Since 2003 the Society has worked closely with the CTCB (Cleanroom Testing and Certification Board) and have run a series of training courses developed by the CTCB.
-The courses comprise a 3 day Testing and Validation Course and a one day Cleanroom Technology foundation course.
-Both courses are examined by formal written examination and in the case of the Validation course by practical examination.

 In 2007 the International Confederation of Contamination Control Societies (ICCCS), an international body comprising national cleanroom societies world-wide, felt that it was desirable to have an international standard for training courses, especially as the industry is such a global one.